sebastiannicolajsen/aitomics/README.md

 - 📚 [`Inference Confidence Example`](examples/InferenceConfidenceExample.js)

 ### 5. 🎨 Cursor Integration
 The library includes rules for Cursor IDE integration.
-The rules are automatically installed to `.cursor/rules/aitomics.rules` during package installation for code completion and suggestions.
+After installing the package, run `npx aitomics-cursor` to install the rules to `.cursor/rules/aitomics.rules` for code completion and suggestions.

 ### 6. 📊 Visualization
 The library provides a visualization tool that generates [Mermaid](https://www.mermaidchart.com/play) flow diagrams to help you understand and document your transformation pipelines.
 The visualization shows: